 Charter sponsorship of the Troop changed a few times over the years.
+Less than a handfull of Scoutmasters had the privilege to lead the Troop between 1924 to 1950.
 In 1950, when Jimmy Fuller became Scoutmaster, the Troop moved to the Williamsburg United Methodist Church, which sat at the corner of Boundary and Duke of Gloucester Streets and Richmond Road.
 The Troop met in the church’s Fellowship Hall and were sponsored at the time by the Williamsburg Jaycees until 1984.
-The Williamsburg United Methodist Church became the new sponsor of the Troop in 1984 and remains our today.
+The Williamsburg United Methodist Church became the new charter sponsor of the Troop in 1984 and remains our sponsor today.

 Before Mr. Fuller became the Scoutmaster of the Troop, he was a war hero during WWII.
 Stationed aboard a liberty ship that was torpedoed during the war, he used his skills as a championship swimmer from Vanderbilt University to survive and to help save three or four fellow seamen, that couldn’t swim that well, when the ship went down.
 As the ship sank, he managed to escape dressed only in his skivvy shorts and his 45-caliber pistol was the only thing he saved off the ship.